What Do I Write? ... Essays for the U.S. Service Academies

 Avoid throwing phrases into the essay that 'tell' the academy what they value, or need.
 E.g., "the U. S. Naval Academy desires strong leaders . . ." or "Fitness is important to the military . . ."
 You will save both character/word count and unnecessary details.

-Previously, I noted the need to tell your stories of success or challenges.
-Don't write that you are a good organizer, but instead, provide a concrete example.
+I noted previously the need to tell your stories of success or challenges.
+In other words, don't write that you are a good organizer, but instead, provide a concrete example.

 "My Eagle Scout project to build a small supply hut for our local elementary school is one example of my ability to organize and manage a complex task.
 The project took . . . "